 I’m frequently asked about how to choose the right supplement, which brands to trust and how to know if you’re getting enough (or too much) of a good thing.
 It’s an important question, as not all supplements are created equal.
 Here are few guidelines to get you started:

 1. Choose capsules over tablets.
 Capsules are easier to digest than tablets, and you will likely absorb more of whatever you are taking.
 Capsules are also often available in vegetarian friendly forms (vs. gelatin) making them suitable for vegans.
+Find out here now about absolutely amazing results of taking capsules.

 2. Divided doses = better absoprtion.
 Everyone loves the convenience of a one-a-day vitamin, but taking all of your vitamins at once limits the amount you will absorb.
 Therefore, choosing a multivitamin that you take 2-3x/day is probably the better choice.